 Frequently Asked Questions (FAQ)

-Depending on your needs, most solar panel kits are incredibly affordable for the average homeowner.
+A: Depending on your needs, most solar panel kits are affordable for the average homeowner.
 Those seeking to power small loads can find kits for as low as $100.

 Solar panels are an investment, rather than an expenditure.
 Considering the average residential utility bill in America is more than $100 per month, your investment will pay itself back in as little as a few years.
 It also has the added benefit of decreasing your reliance on non-renewable energy sources and location dependence.

-Some kits come equipped with everything you need to start your solar panel system.
+A: Some kits come equipped with everything you need to start your solar panel system.
 However, most do not.

 - Solar panels

 Most kits don’t come with a battery, so you’ll need to purchase that separately.

 Otherwise, you may need to purchase a solar charge controller if it’s not included.
 MPPT controllers are the most energy-efficient, whereas PWM controllers are a cost-effective option for small loads.